tomasherceg/dotvvm-docs/Pages/advanced-filter-registration.md

 ### Multiple Filters

-You can apply mutliple filters on a viewmodel or a method.
+You can apply multiple filters on a viewmodel or a method.
 The filters are called in the order you have added them to the GlobalFilters collection, or in the order of the attributes on the class or a method.

 The `OnViewModelCreated`, `OnCommandExecuting` and `OnResponseRendering` methods are executed in the following order: